 Few VPN service providers have been as controversial as PureVPN’s GZ Systems Limited of Hong Kong.
 Mainly, this is because it’s not clear how real GZ Systems is.
 The Pakistani company called Gaditek, on the other hand, is very real and has PureVPN as part of its portfolio.
 This sort of practice is nothing new on the VPN market – there are valid reasons for developers to function behind a front, the main one being lower chances that law enforcement can compel the VPN into cooperating.

 PureVPN, however, has cooperated with authorities regardless of their official jurisdiction, and not just any authorities – they are infamous for helping the FBI.
-The notoriety is truly well-earned in PureVPN’s case because the company not only gave information on its customer.
-More importantly, they had information to give, which went against their “no-logs” policy.
+The notoriety is truly well-earned in PureVPN’s case because the company not only gave information on its customer: they had information to give, which went against their “no-logs” policy.
 Luckily, they’ve now had their no-logs policy independently verified, which helps to improve their reputation.

-So, shadiness is one half of PureVPN’s reputation.
-Aside from the logging scandal, they have been called out for hidden clauses in their policies, a seemingly-malicious level of negligence towards issues like IP/DNS leaks, offering features that only half-function, and more problems besides.
+But aside from the logging scandal, they have been called out for hidden clauses in their policies, a seemingly-malicious level of negligence towards issues like IP/DNS leaks, offering features that only half-function, besides other problems.

 But there is a positive side as well.
 PureVPN displays one of the best levels of performance on the market, is compatible with a wide array of different device types, and leaves some truly remarkable tools at the user’s disposal (such as split-tunneling).
 Moreover, the company seems to have fixed at least some of the more egregious security oversights VPN reviewers have bashed it for.